 Paralyzed Las Vegas officer’s transfer moved to next week, uncle says

-Wounded Las Vegas officer Shay Mikalonis likely will be transferred from University Medical Center to a spinal rehabilitation center and may be there for up to a year.
+Wounded Las Vegas officer Shay Mikalonis probably will be transferred from University Medical Center to a spinal rehabilitation center and may be there for up to a year.

-“We are just making sure his vitals are stable and we are trying to get him to the next level of care,” said Frank Mikalonis.
+“We are just making sure his vitals are stable, and we are trying to get him to the next level of care,” Frank Mikalonis said.
 “We are still trying to line everything up, so I would say he is going to be here in Las Vegas through the weekend and maybe targeting (Monday) for a transfer.”

-There are two fundraisers for Mikalonis scheduled for this week.
-One is for law enforcement only today at Las Vegas police headquarters on Martin Luther King Boulevard.
+Two fundraisers for Mikalonis are scheduled for this week.
+One is for law enforcement only Wednesday at Las Vegas police headquarters on Martin Luther King Boulevard.
 The second is a public event Thursday in Henderson organized by the Injured Police Officers Fund.
 That event is called Henderson Helps.
-It is at Big B’s Texas BBQ, 3019 St. Rose Parkway from 9 a.m. to 5 p.m.
+It is at Big B’s Texas BBQ, 3019 St. Rose Parkway, from 9 a.m. to 5 p.m.

 “Someone on ventilator, we will have to have around-the-clock care for him and being there for him.
 This is hugely expensive,” Frank Mikalonis said.
 “He will not be able to speak.
 He’s got to learn to communicate with eye charts.
 There is so much to do with this case.
 Just having his family flying to be with him, staying in hotels, it is going to be hugely expensive.”